Breast cancer mortality reflected differently in certain Georgia neighborhoods, study reveals

 Aneja says there is an urgent need for national-level studies of racial breast cancer disparities in relation to area of residence or neighborhood deprivation.
 Aneja calls for other, similar studies to explore the biological and epigenomic linkages between racism, discrimination and poor health outcomes in other types of cancer as well.

-At UAB, Aneja serves as a senior scientist with the O’Neal Comprehensive Cancer Center at UAB.
+At UAB, Aneja serves as a senior scientist with the UAB O’Neal Comprehensive Cancer Center.